brglackin/RepData_PeerAssessment1/PA1_template.md

   }
 }
 ```
-We confirm that we no longer have any missing values:
+It was then confirmed that the resulting dataset did not have any missing values:

 ```r
 nrow(dataNoNAs[is.na(dataNoNAs$steps),])